krawaller/algol5/README.md

 - `firebase`: contains all firebase code for login and online play, etc

 See `README.md` in each module for more details!

+## Other resources

+To see the full flow from beginning to end in how to add a new game, check out the [Adding Can the Sardines to Chessicals](https://www.youtube.com/playlist?list=PL-CCrKYYRXY4yNTCPPIXAse4KxmAXYZxf) Youtube video series!